2ndBillingCycle/specialsounds/README.md

 /ssound (.*) #(.*)
 ```

-Alternatively, the autofilling feature can be used to list all the `sound` and `match` pairs configured for the current server and channel:
+Alternatively, the auto-filling feature can be used to list all the `sound` and `match` pairs configured for the current server and channel:

 ```
 /ssound